kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 **You can read the previous part [here](weather-ai-part-1.html).**

 # Overview
-Last time was a disaster as I realized that I had naively thrown together code, without knowing much.
-We were also missing the most important variables, i.e, **total precipitation (tc)** and **total cloud cover (tcc)**.
-As I explored the data, I ran into numerous errors and weird quirks (which was made worse by being lazy and using AI, to fix the errors, so I stopped using it midway).
+Last time was a disaster&mdash;I realized I had naively thrown together some code without really knowing what I was doing.
+We were also missing the key variables, i.e., **total precipitation (tp)** and **total cloud cover (tcc)**.
+As I dug into the data, I hit a ton of errors and weird quirks.
+Things got worse because I was lazy and tried using AI to fix them, but that flopped, so I ditched it halfway through.
-In this post I'd like to go through all the errors in chronological order (the order in which I ran into them), and finally get to writing helper functions for plotting/visualizing the data.
+In this post, I want to walk through all the errors in the order I stumbled into them and finally get to writing some helper functions to plot and visualize the data.

 <br>

 # The Right Data
-Okay, so having data spaced at **4 hour intervals**, for a nowcasting project, was far from ideal.
+Okay, so having data spaced at **4 hour intervals**, for a now-casting project, was far from ideal.
 So instead I decided to take only 1 month of data but have complete hourly data.
 I also included **total precipitation (tp)**, **total cloud cover (tcc)**, and **geopotential (z)** (because we might need it to augment the model with topological data constraints, but we'll see).
 I also switched to **GRIB** instead of **NetCDF**, the reasons are as you will see ahead.